Pre-Arrival Online Welcome Week

 • An overview of all service facilities can be found here: Counseling and service facilities

-As a rule, you put together your own timetable based on the requirements of your module examination regulations.
-You will receive information and support at the subject-specific introductory events.
+As a rule, you put together your own class schedule based on the requirements of your module examination regulations.
+You will receive information and support at the events held by your degree program.
 You can also find sample timetables in the module handbook of your examination regulations.

 You can also access the course catalog via this page: Studying - Courses, modules and examinations